-Pressure Support is active in CPAP mode (see Demand Breaths in this Chapter).
+Pressure Support is active in CPAP mode (see "Demand Breaths" on page 3-19).

 When CPAP/PSV is selected, you must

 - 1. Select the breath type for APNEA backup mode AND - 2.
 Set the primary controls visible at the bottom of the touch screen, for the selected apnea breath type before pressing the MODE ACCEPT button.
 The controls for the apnea breath type will not be visible once the MODE ACCEPT button has been pressed.
 Only those controls that are active and required for CPAP/PSV will remain.
 To review the settings for Apnea backup ventilation open the mode window, and select Apnea Settings